Ceejayski/Microverse-Capstone-Project/README.md

-# Microverse-Capstone-Project
+## Game-Ninja (an ecommerce site for construction equipments sale)
 Project 8 of 40 of Microverse curriculum
-## BuyItApp (an ecommerce site for construction equipments sale)

 ![screenshot](./images/screenshot.jpg)

 </h1>This is an e-commerce website developed for a Game vendor for as  the capstone project for the microverse html/css track</h1>